le0nard01/JSScanner/README.md

 ## Note

 ```
-If you Want to Add New Regex , Please check Regex in python regex checker .
-Regex File Regex.txt
+If you want to add new regex, Please check regex in python regex checker.
+Default regex file is regex.txt
-Output file bydefault output.txt
+default output file is out.txt
 ```

 ## How to Use